 1. Circumstances Making the Collection of Information Necessary

-This information collection request is made in connection with and in support of implementation of HUD’s final rule entitled “Affirmatively Furthering Fair Housing.” published in the Federal Register on July 16, 2015, at 80 FR 42272.
+This information collection request is made in connection with and in support of implementation of HUD’s final rule entitled “Affirmatively Furthering Fair Housing,” published in the Federal Register on July 16, 2015, at 80 FR 42272.
 HUD and its program participants that receive HUD funds have a statutory duty to affirmatively further fair housing.
-Until publication of the Affirmatively Furthering Fair Housing (AFFH) final rule, the approach that HUD directed its program participants to take to assist them in carrying out their duty to affirmatively further fair housing, the Analysis of Impediments (AI), turned out to be not as effective as HUD envisioned.
+Prior to the publication of the final rule, recipients of HUD allocations certified they affirmatively further fair housing via the Analysis of Impediments (AI).
+The Government Accountability Office (GAO) released a report concluding that the AI was not an effective mechanism and process for program participants to fulfill their duty to affirmatively further fair housing.
 The AFFH final rule provides HUD’s program participants with a more effective approach to fair housing planning so that they are better able to meet their statutory duty to affirmatively further fair housing.

 2. Purpose and Use of the Information Collection

 The purpose of the Affirmatively Furthering Fair Housing (AFFH) final rule is to provide HUD program participants with a more effective approach to fair housing planning so that they are better able to meet their statutory duty to affirmatively further fair housing.
 In this regard, the final rule requires HUD program participants to conduct and submit an Assessment of Fair Housing (AFH).
-The AFH requires program participants to identify and evaluate fair housing issues, and factors contributing to fair housing issues (contributing factors) in the jurisdiction or jurisdictions served by the program participant.
+The AFH requires program participants to identify and evaluate fair housing issues and factors contributing to fair housing issues (contributing factors) in the jurisdiction(s) and/or service areas served by the program participant.

 The Assessment Tool is the standardized document designed to aid program participants in conducting the required assessment of fair housing issues in their jurisdictions.
 The Assessment Tool asks a series of questions that program participants must respond to and through such response provides assurance that the program participants are carrying out a meaningful assessment of fair housing issues and contributing factors in the program participant’s jurisdiction, and setting meaningful fair housing goals and priorities to overcome barriers to fair housing choice.